YashwantOstwal/hxui_program/README.md

 ### 8. `vote_with_hxui_lite`

-This instruction allows users to vote for a candidate using HxUI Lite tokens.
+This instruction allows users to vote for an active candidate component using HxUI Lite tokens.

 Unlike HxUI token voting, no vote receipt accounts are created when voting with HxUI Lite tokens.